If you’re still in school, you may not yet be earning enough to pay income tax. So, no reason to file a tax return, right?

 Still not sure you want to bother filing?
 Then, consider the following five good reasons:

 1. Tax refund

-Every Canadian has a personal tax exemption amount (for 2012, it’s $10,822).
+Every Canadian has a personal tax exemption amount that’s adjusted slightly each year.
 That means you don’t pay tax on any earnings equal to or less than this amount.
 But if you worked during the year, your employer may still have deducted federal and provincial income taxes from your pay.
 If so, then you’re eligible to get some or all of it back.
-(Note: scholarships are tax exempt – you don’t even have to note them on your tax return.)
+(Note: Scholarships are tax-exempt — you don’t even have to note them on your tax return.)

 2. Tax credits

 Canada’s Tuition Tax Credit lets you claim the cost of your tuition on your tax return.
 You can also claim an education amount equal to $400 for each month you’re enrolled full-time or $120 for each month you’re enrolled part-time, and a textbook amount of up to $65 a month for full-time students, $20 a month for part-time students.
 If you don’t have enough income to claim these deductions, then you can carry the credits forward to future years when you’re earning more.
 Or, provided your own tax has been reduced to zero, you can transfer the credits to a parent, grandparent, spouse or common-law partner.

 You can claim interest on qualifying student loans, such as those made to you under the Canada Student Loans Act or the Canada Student Financial Assistance Act.
 If you don’t use the credit, you can carry it forward for five years.
 You can’t transfer it to anyone else.

 Even if you didn’t have a job during the school year, you may be eligible for the GST/HST credit program aimed at helping low- and modest-income Canadians handle the added cost of the tax on goods and services.
 It’s a credit that’s paid out four times a year.
 If you don’t file a tax return, though, you won’t be eligible.
 (Note: you have to be 19 or over to qualify for this one.)